-A new exhibition at the National Underground Railroad Freedom Center, a Smithsonian Affiliate, explores the issues of humanity and inequity in contemporary artist Luba Lukova's works for Designing Justice.
+A new exhibition at the National Underground Railroad Freedom Center, a Smithsonian Affiliate in Cincinnati, Ohio, explores the issues of humanity and inequity in contemporary artist Luba Lukova's works for Designing Justice.

 Lukova’s artwork helps viewers develop empathy for social and cultural issues through the use of metaphors and bold, succinct symbols that communicate universal truths about desire, fear, creation, hope and man’s endless capacity for love and hate.
 Among the themes addressed are peace, censorship, immigration, ecology, hunger and corruption.
 By the time guests leave the exhibition they will have been reminded that social issues across the globe demand to be addressed – and changed – through the commitment of well-intentioned individuals.
 In all, Lukova’s images help provide inspiration for each of us to be a force for good in the world.

 “The power of art is the power to transform.
 Luba Lukova’s artwork encourages viewers to look inward as they stand before her images, revealing as much about individuals as it does society,” said Woodrow Keown, Jr., president & COO of the National Underground Railroad Freedom Center.
 “Designing Justice is a powerful addition to our museum experience and adds another critical step in guests’ personal journey as they reflect on the world around them and who they are in it.”

 Luba Lukova, I Have a Dream, 2012, Silk-screen